Zion: Etymology

-Judaism: religion and Zionism
+Judaism

 Hebrew Bible: Zion, daughter(s) of Zion

 Ephraim Moses Lilien, Stamp for the Jewish National Fund, Vienna, 1901–2.
 The symbolic design presents a Star of David containing the word Zion in the Hebrew alphabet.

+In the Hebrew Bible, Zion first appears as the stronghold captured by David from the Jebusites in the biblical narrative; in later poetic and prophetic texts, including Psalms and Isaiah, it became a designation for Jerusalem as a whole, its inhabitants, the Temple, and, after the Babylonian destruction of Jerusalem in 586 BCE, the hope of restoration after exile.